Sipondo/ulix-docsflow/pages/upl/upl_users_objects.md

  - **col&map**<br/>
 Col and Map are the collision- and map-manager respectively.
 They are used only in very specific situations, in case you want to replace tiles with others or change the collision of a tile.
  - **switch&set**<br/>
  While we have not mentioned these before, these are the global storages that **WILL** be saved after the game is closed.
-You can define them in Ldtk (see Switches&Settables).
+You can define them in Ldtk (see [Settables&Switches](upl_sets_switches.html)).
  You can access and set the defined switches and settables.

 {% include links.html %}